Launching My New Portfolio or How I Learned To Stop Worrying and Love the Design.

 - I want to get comfortable self-promoting.
 Do things, talk about them.
 Be confident.
 I can share my work without it coming off as selling or personal brand building.
 Gross.

 - Speaking of personal brands… I want to provide a counterpoint to the modern designer personality.
 The design industry has turned into a terrible place full of talkers and people who care more about design the noun than design the verb.
 I don’t want to be part of this problem.
-I need to figure out what the solution looks like.
+I don’t want to talk about “seats at the table” or what designers should or shouldn’t be doing.
+I just want to talk about the act of designing.
+I need to figure out what this looks like.

 Thanks for reading and looking.